MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-loadimagew.md

 ## -remarks

 If <a href="/windows/desktop/api/winuser/nf-winuser-is_intresource">IS_INTRESOURCE</a>(<i>lpszName</i>) is <b>TRUE</b>, then <i>lpszName</i> specifies the integer identifier of the given resource.
-Otherwise, it is a pointer to a null-
+Otherwise, it is a pointer to a null-terminated string.

-terminated string.
-If the first character of the string is a pound sign (#), then the remaining characters represent a decimal number that specifies the

-integer identifier of the resource.
+If the first character of the string is a pound sign (#), then the remaining characters represent a decimal number that specifies the integer identifier of the resource.
 For example, the string "#258" represents the identifier 258.

 When you are finished using a bitmap, cursor, or icon you loaded without specifying the <b>LR_SHARED</b> flag, you can release its associated memory by calling one of the functions in the following table.